sercankulcu/sercankulcu.github.io/_pages/about.md

 Greetings,

 I'm Sercan Külcü, an assistant professor in the computer science department at Giresun University.
-I am also a passionate software engineer with a Ph.D. in wireless communications.
-In addition to my research, I have been teaching OOP and Java courses since 2015.
-I also have experience teaching a variety of software engineering topics, including object-oriented programming, design patterns, data structures, and algorithms.
+As a hands-on software engineer with over 15 years of experience, I am a versatile and driven professional with a PhD in wireless communication.
+I am highly skilled in low-power wireless communication, embedded and real-time operating systems, C/C++ programming, and machine learning applications.
+In addition, I have been sharing my expertise by teaching OOP and Java courses since 2015.

 Warm regards,